Part Number: HL 31035

 A: Over time, the Automatic Shut-Off Valve (ASOV) can accumulate scale and become clogged, causing it to malfunction.
 If you experience your waste line continuing to run after the purified water line is closed, please give us a call.

 A: This can be due to various reasons, including Teflon tape at threaded fittings, tubing not being pushed in all the way to the quick-connect (QC) fittings, or improperly seated O-rings in pre-filter and membrane housings.
 It is also important to make sure the ends of the tubing have a clean cut before inserting them into the QC fittings (see page 10 in the Stealth-RO100™ Manual) Please call us at (888) 426-5644 if you’re experiencing any leaks.

 A: This can be due to freezing conditions, excessive pressure spikes, or long-term exposure to high intensity lighting.

 A: The pH of the purified water depends entirely on source water chemistry.
 Customers can experience either slightly lower or higher pH due to their source water.
 This is completely normal for reverse osmosis technology.
 Since RO water is almost pure H2O and has no ability to buffer pH, the actual pH reading will not be accurate until you add minerals back.

-A: Here are the most common challenges when filtering well water.
+A: Here are the most common challenges when filtering well water:

 A: There are different methods of treating iron depending on how much iron is present in the source water.
 The easiest way to know how much iron you have is to get your water tested from NTL.

-A: If your carbon or sediment filter apprears to be red, maroon, orange or brown in color you have iron in your water.
+A: If your carbon or sediment filter appears to be red, maroon, orange or brown in color you have iron in your water.
 You may also notice that your sinks and or toilets also have this discoloration.
-See an example image below of a system that was used to fiter water with excessive iron levels.
+See an example image below of a system that was used to filter water with excessive iron levels.